Services

 Who is eligible for the Indigenous Relations Office Sponsorships program?

-To be eligible for the Indigenous Relations Office Sponsorships program, you must: Applicant organization must be in good standing with the City of Edmonton (no outstanding reports; not in arrears).
-Eligible applicants include non-profit organizations registered for at least 1 year and in good standing with their incorporating body.
-Eligible applicants also include First Nations, Métis or Inuit communities (including grassroots groups applying via an eligible fiscal agent).
+To be eligible for the Indigenous Relations Office Sponsorships program, you must: The applicant must be in good standing with the City of Edmonton.
+The applicant must be an organization registered for at least 1 year and in good standing with the incorporating body, a First Nations, Métis or Inuit community, or a local grassroots group with an eligible fiscal agent.
+The event must be held within the greater Edmonton area, with an exception for cultural and ceremony purposes at the discretion of the Indigenous Relations Office.

 What expenses are eligible under Indigenous Relations Office Sponsorships?

-Indigenous-led programs or activities that build awareness of the impacts of residential schools and colonization (including truth-telling on systemic racism, gender-based violence, and the MMIWG2S+ crisis).
-Indigenous-led activities or programs that address the impacts of residential schools, colonial violence, and ongoing discrimination, including community-led safety, justice, and healing initiatives for MMIWG2S+ survivors and families.
-Indigenous-led events or initiatives that support cultural resurgence, including reclaiming Indigenous culture, knowledge, language, autonomy, and kinship systems to foster collective healing.
-Indigenous-led initiatives or programs focused on advocacy for change within institutional or governmental bodies in response to the 94 Calls to Action and/or 231 Calls for Justice.
-Indigenous-led events or initiatives held within the greater Edmonton area (with possible location exceptions for cultural and ceremony purposes at the City’s discretion).
+Indigenous-led programs or activities that build awareness of the impacts of residential schools and colonization on Indigenous communities, including truth-telling about systemic racism, gender-based violence and oppression, and the Missing and Murdered Indigenous Women, Girls, and Two-Spirit people crisis.
+Indigenous-led activities or programs that address the effects of residential schools, violence related to colonialism, and ongoing discrimination, including community-led and culturally grounded solutions for MMIWG2S+ survivors and their families.
+Indigenous-led events or initiatives that support the reclamation of culture, knowledge, language, and autonomy of Indigenous communities.
+Indigenous-led initiatives or programs focused on advocacy for change within institutional and governmental bodies in response to the 94 Calls for Action and/or 231 Calls for Justice.

 Who can I contact for more information about the Indigenous Relations Office Sponsorships?